octobercms/docs/backend-lists.md

 A special CSS class `nolink` is available to force a row to be unclickable, even if the `recordUrl` or `recordOnClick` options are defined for the List widget.
 Returning this class in an event will allow you to make records unclickable - for example, for soft-deleted rows or for informational rows:

     public function listInjectRowClass($record, $value)
     {
         if ($record->trashed()) {
             return 'nolink';
         }
     }

 <a name="overriding-url"></a>
 ### Overriding Column URL

 You may specify the click action for a column record by overriding the `listOverrideRecordUrl` method.
-This method can return a string for a new URL or an array with a complex definition.
+This method can return a string for a new backend URL or an array with a complex definition.

     public function listOverrideRecordUrl($record, $definition = null)
     {